tayganr/purviewdemo/README.md

 Note: An additional 10 minutes post-deployment may be required for:

-* Azure Data Factory pipeline to finish running and push lineage to Azure Purview.
+* Azure Data Factory pipeline to finish running and push lineage to Microsoft Purview.
-* Azure Purview to finish scanning registered sources and populate the catalog.
+* Microsoft Purview to finish scanning registered sources and populate the catalog.
 * The status of these jobs can be monitored within the respective service.

 <div align="right"><a href="#azure-purview-demo-environment">↥ back to top</a></div>